imagej/imagej.github.io/_pages/Deep_Zoom.md

 ![Deep-zoom-1.png](/images/pages/Deep-zoom-1.png "Deep-zoom-1.png") ![Deep-zoom-2.png](/images/pages/Deep-zoom-2.png "Deep-zoom-2.png")

-The Deep Zoom Plugin is useful for exporting a large image to the [Deep Zoom](wikipedia_Deep_Zoom "wikilink") format.
+The Deep Zoom Plugin is useful for exporting a large image to the {% include wikipedia title='Deep Zoom' text='Deep Zoom'%} format.
 It builds an HTML and an XML file and an associated collection of folders for different zoom levels containing image tiles.
 If these are created within or moved to a folder on a web server, the image can subsequently be viewed, zoomed, and panned over the 'Net in a browser window.
 (It can also be viewed from the local filesystem in a browser window.)

 It has also been useful as a testbed for developing ideas for a chained plugins architecture for ImageJ.